 This coaster shoots you up through the roof where it will appear that you will run out of track, followed by a zero-gravity fall back down in reverse.

 Other rollercoasters worth mentioning include Fiorano GT Challenge, Turbo Tower and Flying Wings.

 The Karting Academy and Junior Grand Prix are also great experiences, the karting academy comprises of a 290-metre electronic karting circuit where people can race for the best lap time.

 The Junior Grand Prix is a similar concept for younger guests, allowing children to race around a circuit in scaled-down F1 cars.

 In addition to the exciting rollercoasters and experiences, Ferarri World also offers things like funfair games, Formula 1 merchandise, soft play areas for children and an ‘Italy section’ where you will be transported to the streets of Italy.

 This park offers a number of dining options including Mamma Rossela, a favourite among many where guests can enjoy Italian pizza, pasta and salads, Il Podio, offering Arabic, Indian and Western grills and the Officers Food Quarters, serving burgers, pizzas and sandwiches.

 Those looking for a quick coffee and pastry or some delicious house-made gelato should visit Espresso Rossa.

-You can book your trip to Ferrari World here.
+Book your trip to Ferrari World.